Here’s something interesting that market analysts have discovered about human nature.

 - FairPrice Fairmily Kit, containing up to $100 worth of FairPrice groceries the whole family can enjoy, including a tin of Aptamil infant formula for babies six months old and above

-- 1 year ccomplimentary one-year health insurance from NTUC Income
+- 1 year complimentary one-year health insurance from NTUC Income

 - Parents book, “Early Experiences Matter: Parent-Child Activity Book” conceptualised by NTUC First Campus

-- Toddlers’ Thursday, complimentary playtime entry to eXplorerkid (worth $30)* and Complimentary entry to The Little Skool-House Early Literacy Centre^ (worth $180)
+- Toddlers’ Thursday, complimentary playtime entry to eXplorerkid (Note: Please note that eXplorerkid outlets have ceased operations from 1 July 2018.) (worth $30)* and Complimentary entry to The Little Skool-House Early Literacy Centre^ (worth $180)

 *Limited to 6 entries a year.